 The City's potable water supply is derived from local groundwater basins, Lake Casitas and subsurface water from the Ventura River.
-The City also has a 10,000 acre-foot per year allocation from the California State Water Project.
+The City also has a 10,000 acre-foot per year entitlement from the California State Water Project.
 To date the City has not received any of this water because there are no existing facilities to get the water directly into the City's distribution system.
+However, the City has completed an alignment study and is currently working through the environmental review process for the State Water Interconnection Project that will enable the City to receive its State Water allocation through a connection to Calleguas Municipal Water District.
+The Project is expected to be completed in 2023.

 There are presently five local water sources that provide water to the City water system:

-- Casitas Municipal Water District (Casitas) - Ventura River Foster Park Area (Foster Park) - Surface Water Intake - Upper Ventura River Groundwater Basin/Subsurface Intake and Wells - Mound Groundwater Basin (Mound Basin) - Oxnard Plain Groundwater Basin (Fox Canyon Aquifer) - Santa Paula Groundwater Basin (Santa Paula Basin)
+- Casitas Municipal Water District (Casitas) - Ventura River Foster Park Area (Foster Park) - Upper Ventura River Groundwater Basin/Subsurface Intake and Wells - Mound Groundwater Basin (Mound Basin) - Oxnard Plain Groundwater Basin (Fox Canyon Aquifer) - Santa Paula Groundwater Basin (Santa Paula Basin)